JJIN-JU/ADMET/BindingAffinity/README.md

 This project implements a **protein–ligand binding affinity prediction model** using structural information from ligand molecules and protein binding pockets.

+(This project implements a protein–ligand binding affinity prediction model developed as part of my independent research.)

 ## Overview

 Development of a deep learning pipeline for predicting **protein–ligand binding affinity** using structural features extracted from ligand molecules and protein binding sites.